antarctica/ops-data-store/README.md

 member of the *Viewer* role from the [Permissions](#permissions) system.

 ### User synchronisation mechanism [WIP]
+#### Web server permissions

 **Note:** This section is a work in progress and may be incomplete.
+Where restricted content needs to be shared through the web server, special file permissions are needed for the web server to access content whilst preventing users accessing files directly through the file system, which would bypass restrictions enforced by the web server.

+Conventional file permissions are set for a parent directory preventing world/other read (and execute for directories) An additional NFS ACL is set granting these removed permissions to the web server user only.

+To read a file from the file system, read access is required on the file itself and all parent directories up to and including root (`/`).
+The restrictive file permissions on the parent folder therefore prevent users accessing restricted content via the file system, even if they know the path to a file or directory.

+**Note:** Files or directories within this parent directory require world/other read (and execute for directories) permissions for the web server to access them.
+I.e. only the parent directory should use restricted permissions.

+These permissions and ACLs are set automatically in BAS IT managed instances.

 As part of the Data Store's [Permissions](#permissions) system, a mechanism has been implemented by BAS IT to: